If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

 Open Graph (OG) enables web pages to become rich objects & controls how your content appears when shared on Facebook & other social media.

-“Open Graph is a subset of Semantic Web Standards, created by Facebook to boost engagement, & enhance web page displays.”
+“Open Graph is a subset of SWS, created by Facebook to enhance web page displays & boost engagement.”

 Open Graph (OG) uses RDF in attributes (RDFa) to embed structured data in pages.

-If you’re using WP, the OG data is handled by your builder or SEO plugins & it’s good to check how your content shares on social media after publishing.
+But it’s still good to see how your content shares on social media after publishing.

-OG can boost social media referrals to a website by giving your page the appearance of a well-designed card display with a title, description, & image.
+OG boosts social media referrals to a page by giving the appearance of a well-designed card display with a title, description, & image.

 OG code examples: